Global Variables¶

 The Initial Value defines the starting value assigned to the global variable before any runtime calculations or data updates occur.
 By default, this is set to zero, but it can be specified as a different baseline when appropriate; for example, to seed optimization routines, initialize control signals, or represent a known starting condition.

 For global variables defined through reductions (fluid, particles, interfaces, bodies), the initial value serves as the placeholder until the first reduction is performed.
-For variables linked to probes, time, or stats values, the initial value is quickly replaced once the simulation begins but may still be important for establishing consistency during early time steps.
+For variables linked to probes, time, or stats values, the initial value is replaced once the simulation begins but may still be important for establishing consistency during early time steps.
 For external sources such as PropertyLink or CsvFile, the initial value acts as a fallback in case the property or file value is unavailable at initialization.

 Because global variables can be used anywhere in the solver (in UDFs, system controllers, or optimization schemes), specifying a meaningful initial value can help prevent undefined behavior or unexpected transients at the start of a simulation.